randrew934/sol_bet_anything_dapp/README.md

 👉 Sign in with the Civic Button.
 You will receive a wallet address and you can also view the balance.

-👉 Fund your wallet with devnet SOL.
+👉 Fund your wallet with devnet SOL(https://faucet.solana.com/).

 👉 Create a game(If you do want to) or you can copy a game link someone shared and go straight to placing your bets.